joseljim/PCIe_Print_PCI_Header/README.md

 # PCIe - Print PCI Header
-User application for reading the Peripheral Component Interconnect (PCI) header located in the PCI’s configuration space.
+User application for reading the Peripheral Component Interconnect (PCI) header located in the PCI’s configuration space of a PCIe device.

 ## Compiling code